fhiso/sources-and-citations/citation-elements.md

 defined in this standard are not specifically designed for use in Linked Data, but the same considerations apply.

-{.ednote} A future draft of this standard is likely to add support for a **discovery** mechanism, whereby a HTTP 1.1 `GET` request to the *citation element name* IRI, made with an appropriate `Accept` header, yields 303 redirect to a machine-readable definition of the *citation element*.
-Support for this by the authors of *extension citation elements* is likely to be *recommended* but not *required*, while application support for it would be *optional*.
+Parties defining *extension citation elements* *may* arrange for them to support **discovery**.
+This when a HTTP 1.1 `GET` request to the *citation element name* IRI, made with an appropriate `Accept` header, yields 303 redirect to a machine-readable definition of the *citation element*.

+{.ednote}  FHISO does not currently define a *discovery* mechanism, but anticipate doing so in a future standard.
+If such a standard is ready when this standard is released, support for *discovery* by the authors of *extension citation elements* is likely to be changed to be *recommended*, but not *required*, while application support for it would be *optional*.

 *Citation element names* are compared using the "simple string comparison" algorithm given in §5.3.1 of